-To access the conference call, please dial +1-888-281-1167 from the U.S. or +972-3-918-0685 internationally.
-A live webcast and a replay of the call can be accessed through the event page on the Company's website.
+BioLineRx will hold a conference call today, Tuesday, November 15 at 10:00 a.m.
+EST. To access the conference call, please dial +1-888-281-1167 from the U.S. or +972-3-918-0685 internationally.
+The call will also be available via webcast and can be accessed through the Investor Relations page of BioLineRx's website.
 Please allow extra time prior to the call to visit the site and download any necessary software to listen to the live broadcast.
-The call replay will be available approximately two hours after completion of the live conference call.
-A dial-in replay of the call will be available until May 26, 2023; please dial +1-888-295-2634 from the US or +972-3-925-5904 internationally.
+A replay of the conference call will be available approximately two hours after completion of the live conference call on the Investor Relations page of BioLineRx's website.
+A dial-in replay of the call will be available until November 17, 2022; please dial +1-888-295-2634 from the US or +972-3-925-5903 internationally.